xscriptor/fresh/README.md

 A terminal-based text editor.

+## Why?

+Why another text editor?
+Fresh brings the intuitive, conventional UX of editors like VS Code and Sublime Text to the terminal.

+While veterans like Emacs and Vim - and newer editors like Neovim and Helix - are excellent for power users who prefer modal, highly specialized workflows, they often present a steep learning curve for those used to standard GUI interactions.
+Fresh is built for the developer who wants a familiar, non-modal experience out-of-the-box, without sacrificing the speed and portability of the command line.
+Keyboard bindings, mouse support, menus, command palette etc. are all designed to be familiar to most modern users.

+Architecturally, Fresh is built to handle multi-gigabyte files or slow network streams efficiently, maintaining a negligible memory overhead regardless of file size.
+While traditional editors struggle with latency and RAM bloat on large files, Fresh delivers consistent, high-speed performance on any scale.

+The goal for Fresh is to be an intuitive and accessible, high-performance terminal-based editor that "just works" on any hardware, for everyone.

 ## Discovery & Ease of Use

 Fresh is designed for discovery.
 It features native UIs, a full Menu system, and a powerful Command Palette.
 With full mouse support, transitioning from graphical editors is seamless.